RounakDhatterwal/Automated-Student-Registration-System/README.md

 #### Video Link - https://drive.google.com/drive/folders/1gwhX66pGzXSJ510V1SxzB8Ihh1EKjpcC?usp=share_link

+#### To Setup project locally first we have to import the sql and then we have to import our project under genral project section

 <h3>The tables includes the following entities:</h3>

 <h4>Student:</h4> This table represents the students in the system.
 Each student has a unique ID, a first name, a last name, an address, a mobile number, an email address, a password, and a flag indicating whether the student is deleted or not.